 Girdle – The widest perimeter of a gemstone.

-Gold – A soft, yellow, corrosion-resistant element which is the most malleable and ductile metal.
+Gold – A soft, yellow, corrosion-resistant element that is the most malleable and ductile metal.
 Gold in its pure 24K state is very soft.
 It is alloyed with copper silver and zinc to make it harder and therefore more durable as a jewelry item.
 The three karat grades we use are 10K, 14K, and 18K.
 10K is approximately 41.5% pure gold; 14K is approximately 58.5% gold; and 18K is approximately 75.2% pure gold.

 Gold Filled – Made of a hard base metal (often brass) with a bonded layer of karat gold on top.
 This is an excellent way to obtain a gold precious metal award item without the expense of 10K or 14K gold.
 10K or 14K gold sheet is bonded through a soldering process or mechanically bonded through extreme pressures to a base metal substrate.
 It is rolled repeatedly to obtain the desired thickness and percentage of gold required.